Bucktown (film)

 Bucktown, USA is a 1975 American crime action blaxploitation film released by American International Pictures starring Fred Williamson.

 Plot

-Fred Williamson stars as Duke Johnson, a man who arrives in Bucktown to bury his brother, a bar owner who was killed after refusing to pay crooked cops for protection.
-After arriving in Bucktown, he realizes he needs help after being threatened himself.
-Duke calls his friend Roy (Thalmus Rasulala) and his gang to come and help.
-But, after arriving, Roy's gang decided to take over the town, themselves.
-In order to prevent this, Duke has to fight off Roy's gang all by himself.
+Fred Williamson stars as Duke Johnson, a former black activist who arrives in Bucktown to bury his brother, a bar owner who was killed for refusing to pay crooked white cops for protection.
+Duke realizes he needs help.
+After being threatened himself, he contacts his old friend Roy (Thalmus Rasulala) and his associates to come and help.
+But after disposing of the corrupt constabulary, Roy's gang decide to take over the town for themselves, and the new bosses become as bad as the old bosses.
+In order to stop them, Duke must defend the town all by himself.